Property Damage Claims

 If our investigation determines that the Town has not met the applicable standards, we will reach out to you to resolve your claim.

 If our investigation determines that the Town has met these standards, your claim will be denied.
 We will outline the reasons for denial in a letter to you.
-If you wish to pursue your claim after being denied compensation, you may proceed with legal action.
+If you wish to pursue your claim after being denied compensation, you may consult with professional services or obtain legal advice.

 What if I don't have insurance?